Belmont County, Ohio

-Belmont County is a county in the U.S. state of Ohio.
-As of the 2020 United States Census, the population was 66,497.
+Belmont County is a county located in the eastern end of the U.S. state of Ohio.
+As of the 2020 United States census, the population was 66,497.
 Its county seat is St. Clairsville, while its largest city is Martins Ferry.
 The county was created on September 7, 1801, and organized on November 7, 1801.
 It takes its name from the French for "beautiful mountain".

-Belmont County is part of the Wheeling, West Virginia metropolitan area.
+Belmont County is part of the Wheeling metropolitan area.

 History

-Dille, Ohio, also known as Dilles Bottom, was located across the Ohio River from Moundsville, West Virginia.
-It was founded by the sons of David Dille (b.
-1718) around 1790 and was initially a fort called Fort Dille.

 Belmont County was authorized in September 1801 by the Northwest Territorial legislature, with area partitioned from Jefferson and Washington counties.
-The county would be organized two months later.
+The county would be organized two months later with St. Clairsville being named as the county seat in 1803.
 Its area was reduced in 1810 when area was ceded for the formation of Guernsey County and again in 1813 for the formation of Monroe County.
 It has retained its boundaries unchanged since 1813.
-Saint Clairsville was named as the county seat in 1815.

 Belmont is the French toponym meaning "beautiful mountain".
 Settlers migrating westward followed Zane's Trace through the county.
 Later, the National Road was built through the county.
 Quakers were among the county's first settlers.
 Many of these people would become outspoken critics of slavery, including famous abolitionist Benjamin Lundy.

-2018 blowout and methane leak

-In February 2018, an explosion and blowout in a natural gas well owned by XTO Energy was detected by the Copernicus Sentinel-5P satellite's Tropospheric Monitoring Instrument.

-About 30 homes were evacuated near the gas well in York Township, and brine and produced water were discharged into streams flowing into the Ohio River.

-The blowout lasted 20 days, releasing more than 50,000 tons of methane, a potent greenhouse gas, into the atmosphere.
-The blowout leaked more methane than is discharged by most European nations in a year from their oil and gas industries.
+Belmont County is located in the Ohio coal belt.
+At one time, steamships traveling down the Ohio River knew the county's community of Bellaire as the last stop for coal until Cincinnati.
+In 1866, the county had railroad service from the Baltimore and Ohio Railroad and the Toledo & Ohio Railroad.
+The National Road also ran through Bellaire.
+Given the county's transportation resources, fuel resource, and experienced workforce in nearby Wheeling, West Virginia, the county was an excellent location for a glass manufacturing plant.
+The county's first glass works was the Excelsior Glass Works, which was organized in 1849.
+In 1866 Belmont Glass Company became Bellaire's first of many glass plants, and the second in Belmont County.
+Some of the founders of this glass works later started another glass factory in Bellaire: the Bellaire Goblet Company.
+In 1880, the state of Ohio ranked fourth in the country in glass production, and Belmont County ranked sixth among the nation's counties.
+By 1881, Bellaire had 15 glass factories, and was known as "Glass City".
+At the beginning of the next decade, the state of Ohio was ranked second in the nation in glass production based on the value of the product.

+Belmont County was the venue for the world-famous Jamboree in the Hills outdoor country music festival from 1977 to 2018.
+In 1986, the syndicated Paul Harvey Show featured a special election being held in Belmont County for purposes of selecting a new official county seal and flag, created by then-county resident Michael Massa.